 These impacts make VPPs a key driver in the modernisation of energy systems, especially in regions like Latin America, where abundant renewable resources—such as solar, wind, and hydroelectric power—can be harnessed.

-Countries like Colombia and Brazil are starting to recognise the transformative potential of VPPs, implementing supportive policies and regulations.
-These measures include frameworks for distributed energy generation, incentives for renewable energy adoption, and the integration of smart grid technologies.
+Countries like Colombia, Mexico and Brazil are starting to recognise the transformative potential of VPPs.
+There are discussions surrounding supporting measures such as frameworks for distributed energy generation, incentives for renewable energy adoption, and the integration of smart grid technologies.
 Additionally, decreasing costs of IoT devices, smart metres, and energy management systems are making VPPs more feasible, accelerating their implementation across the region.

 In Colombia, with our partner CELSIA, BASE aims to accelerate the adoption of Distributed Energy Resources (DERs) through the development and deployment of scalable Virtual Power Plant (VPP) models.
 This initiative is focused on enhancing the electrical system’s efficiency in the country by promoting energy generation closer to consumption points, thereby reducing the transmission and distribution losses that are characteristic of traditional power systems.
 VPP models will be directly implemented and tested with real customers.